openEHR/specifications-AA_GLOBAL/README.md

 Secondly you may need MagicDraw, since UML diagrams and definitions are extracted from the UML binary files via MagicDraw.
 Please contact the openEHR SEC if this is the case.

-Now you need to clone this repo, and set up the publisher script:
+Now you need to clone the openEHR specifications repos, as follows:

-1. Create a directory `openEHR-specifications` or similar in which you will clone the various specifications repositories.
+1. Create a directory `openEHR-specifications` or similar to contain the specifications git repo clones
-2. clone this repository into that directory, along with any other specifications-xx repositories you are working on
-3. copy the script /bin/do_spec_publish.sh into the parent directory of your cloned repos, e.g. `openEHR-specifications`.
+2. Download [this bash script]https://github.com/openEHR/specifications-AA_GLOBAL/blob/master/bin/setup_openehr_git.sh into that directory and run it (needs to be Linux, cygwin, or other unix-like environment).

 You are now ready to go.
 From the parent directory, in a bash shell, type:
 ```